onekorea37/onekorea37/README.md

   <br>
   <section id="introduce">
     <p>✅ I want to be a Full-Stack Developer because I am dreaming to create great software to protect people</p>
     <p>✅ who are vulnerable in society.
-And I am also deeply interested in fields of robotics and AI.</p>
+And I am also deeply interested in AI industry.</p>
   </section>

   <br>